Best Narrative Design Tools for Game Developers (2026): 6 Picks

 How to Choose the Right Narrative Design Tool

-Here's a quick decision framework based on your situation:
+A quick decision framework by situation:

 - Making interactive fiction or prototyping?
 Twine is free and gets you to a playable prototype in minutes.